 Bring Stuff With You

-- Super helpful: If you have a strong medical summary letter or function form from your own doctor, bring it a copy with you and hand it to the CE to keep.
-He may or may not read it.
-If he does read it, that can be a huge help. (hint: don’t hand him a whole big file, he will probably ignore it).
+🌺 If you have a strong medical summary letter, psychological assessment or RFC function form from your own doctor, bring it a copy with you and hand it directly to the doctor (not to the intake person) to read and keep.
+She may or may not read it.
+If she does read it, that can be a huge help.

-- Do not assume that the doctor will have access to your other records or will read your medical records.
-If anyone from Social Security or anywhere else tells you that the doctor has your records already, don’t believe them.
+🌺 Do not assume that the doctor will have access to your other records or will read your medical records.
+Many readers report that the CE doctor never received any of their other records.

 “I just got home from the Social Security doctor.
 Social Security has hundreds of medical records on me, but they didn’t send them to the doctor.
 For some reason they sent him one record: a random test from three years ago that said I had no problems.
 Never mind the books of positive blood work, failed to tilt table tests, hospital visits, ER trips, and the list goes on and on.” – BL